nixworks/public/news/2005/11/21/index.md

 ## [2005-11-21](/news/2005/11/21/index.md)

 ### [ The Prime Minister of Israel, Ariel Sharon, announces his resignation from Likud and his intention to form a new party, and asks the President of Israel to call a general election. ](/news/2005/11/21/the-prime-minister-of-israel-ariel-sharon-announces-his-resignation-from-likud-and-his-intention-to-form-a-new-party-and-asks-the-presid.md)
-_Context: Ariel Sharon, Israeli legislative election, Kadima, Likud, President, prime minister of Israel_
+_Context: Ariel Sharon, Israeli legislative election, Kadima, Likud, President, Prime Minister of Israel_

 ### [ Conflict in Iraq: Five Iraqi civilians, including three children, are shot dead by U.S. troops as they approached a checkpoint in Baquba.
 The minibus they were travelling in failed to stop as it approached a roadblock. ](/news/2005/11/21/conflict-in-iraq-five-iraqi-civilians-including-three-children-are-shot-dead-by-u-s-troops-as-they-approached-a-checkpoint-in-baquba-t.md)
 _Context: Baquba, Conflict in Iraq, Iraq, military_